lcagney/MSDS_Practicum/README.md

 ## Stories in each Topic
 ![storydist](https://github.com/lcagney/MSDS_Practicum/blob/c4e58fb9e231a434c3748ac2bbc88ce14d6a2de5/Images/storycountsbytopic.jpg)

 No stories had the dominant topic for Topics 3, 8, 9, 10, 15, 25.
-Each story received a score for each topic created and the highest score is where the story ultimately got assigned to.
+Each story received a score for every topic created and the highest score is where the story ultimately got assigned to.
 This presents an opportunity viewing the topics as a hierarchy.
 Topic 18 ended up being a general catch-all topic, representing 26% of all stories.

 ## Next Steps
 - There are opportunities for subtopic modeling to understand how closely each story resembled other topics.